Cooper-Frye sampling with short-range repulsion: Application of the method to proton cumulants in heavy-ion collisions

 \subsection{RHIC-BES}

 Net proton fluctuations have been measured by the STAR Collaboration in Au-Au collisions in collision energy range $\sNN = 7.7-200$~GeV~\cite{STAR:2020tga,STAR:2021iop}.
-In Ref.~\cite{Vovchenko:2021kxx} the fluctuations have been analyzed on the basis of relativistic hydrodynamics simulations with \texttt{MUSIC}~\cite{Shen:2020jwv}, incorporating effects of baryon conservation and excluded volume.
+In Ref.~\cite{Vovchenko:2021kxx} the fluctuations have been analyzed based on relativistic hydrodynamics simulations with \texttt{MUSIC}~\cite{Shen:2020jwv}, incorporating effects of baryon conservation and excluded volume.
 Calculations in Ref.~\cite{Vovchenko:2021kxx} were performed analytically, in two steps: (i) proton cumulants are calculated in the experimental acceptance using the Cooper-Frye formula in the grand-canonical limit, including the excluded volume effect; (ii) correction for baryon number conservation is performed using a method called SAM-2.0~\cite{Vovchenko:2021yen}.

 Here, the calculations of proton cumulants are performed using the \texttt{FIST sampler}, by sampling 0-5\% central Au-Au collisions at energies $\sNN = 7.7,\,14.5,\,19.6,\,27,\,39,\,62.4$ and $200$ GeV.
-The sampling is performed with and without the effect of exact baryon conservation and it uses the same Cooper-Frye hypersurfaces produced by the \texttt{MUSIC} code that are based on \cite{Shen:2020jwv} and available at~\cite{MUSICinput}.
-For each energy at least several million of events has been generated.
+The sampling is performed with and without the effect of exact baryon conservation, and it uses the same Cooper-Frye hypersurfaces produced by the \texttt{MUSIC} code that is based on \cite{Shen:2020jwv} and available at~\cite{MUSICinput}.
+For each energy, at least several million events have been generated.
 These calculations are compared to the analytic approximations of Ref.~\cite{Vovchenko:2021kxx} in Fig.~\ref{fig:RHIC}, for (a) the second proton cumulant ratio $\kappa_2/\kappa_1$ and (b) the third order net proton cumulant ratio $\kappa_3/\kappa_1$.
-The \fsampler~results are shown by the bands, while the analytic results are shown by the lines.
+The \fsampler~results are shown by the bands, while the lines show the analytic results.

 In the absence of baryon conservation~(\emph{baryon repulsion only}, green lines and bands in Fig.~\ref{fig:RHIC}) deviations of the cumulant ratios from the baseline of unity are driven solely by baryon repulsion, which leads to a modest suppression.
-The \fsampler~results are in good agreement with the analytic approximations, validating the method at RHIC-BES energies.
+The \fsampler~results agree with the analytic approximations, validating the method at RHIC-BES energies.